 What is Distance Learning?

 Distance learning is sometimes interchanged with terms like remote learning, virtual learning, online learning, or e-learning.
 There is one caveat to keep in mind here.
+Students can access distance learning through a variety of means.
 Distance learning refers to any learning solution that allows for learning outside of the traditional, physical classroom settings.
 Out of all the aforementioned terms, distance learning is most accurately substituted with remote learning.
 Other solutions like virtual learning and e-learning are subcategories of the broader distance learning umbrella term, as they refer to specific technological products to allow for remote access to learning.
-As you may learn from this article, there are several long-used, low-tech solutions that also allow for distance learning and do not have to include software of any kind.
+As you may learn from this article, there are several long-used, low-tech solutions that also allow for students to access distance learning and do not have to include software of any kind.

 Benefits of Distance Learning Programs

-Additionally, distance learning allows for more equitable and diverse framework for peer-to-peer and student-to-teacher interaction.
+Additionally, when students can access distance learning programs, it allows for a more equitable and diverse framework for peer-to-peer and student-to-teacher interaction.
 Through discussion boards, instant messaging, virtual hand-raises, and virtual breakout interactions, distance learning actually avoids many of the subjective guardrails that brick-and-mortar learning might create (i.e. picking on the student who constantly raises their hand or cold-calling on students who aren’t listening).